Madonna and religion: Implementation in her works

 Aside to have had incorporated elements of other religions and denominations, Madonna has taken inspiration from Catholic art, including those depicted in church's buildings as well she has "frequently" used Catholic symbols/iconography from Catholic culture.
 First row: Madonna's onstage religious display.
 Second row: Imagery predominantly of Catholicism.
 (Note: First row: Madonna during the MDNA Tour (first and second photo) and during the Sticky & Sweet Tour performing "Spanish Lessons".
 Media compared her religious symbolism with that of Christian imagery (predominantly Catholic), with elements such as a Gothic chapel, monks or capirotes, as well as altars, censer, and gargoyles (this latter in the MDNA Tour).
 Second row: examples of a Catholic Gothic Church (Notre-Dame Church and its gargoyles), capirotes (artwork depicting Nazarenos from Spain's Sevilla in 1914) and Teutonic Order monks.)

 Religion has influenced Madonna's artistic path; she frequently incorporates religious iconography and themes of different denominations into her visuals and works.
 Cath Martin from Christian Today, wrote she "blurred the lines between art and her own take on religion".
 Due to her abundant usage, Conrad Ostwalt, a religious studies scholar at Appalachian State University, wrote in Secular Steeples (2012): "Perhaps the most interesting pop star whose work touches upon and implicates religious themes is Madonna".
-Similarly, professor Andew Tomasello as cited by scholars David Rothenberg and Benjamin Brand, referred:
+Similarly, professor Andrew Tomasello as cited by scholars David Rothenberg and Benjamin Brand, referred:

 Perhaps the first artist of our time and certainly the most successful to routinely employ facile images from many spiritual cultures and multiple religious traditions is the pop music star Madonna.